 During intermission, WRTI’s Debra Lew Harder speaks with Seong-Jin Cho backstage, and Susan Lewis has a conversation with Maestro Afkham.

-Not to be missed, that’s this Sunday, December 16th from 1 to 3 PM, here on WRTI 90.1, and streaming at wrti.org.
-The concert is rebroadcast Monday evening at 7 PM on WRTI HD2, and the WRTI web stream.
+Not to be missed, that’s Friday, May 1st from 1 to 3 PM here on WRTI 90.1 and streaming at WRTI.org.
+You can also hear the concert on Thursday, April 30th at 7 PM on WRTI HD-2.

 Beethoven: Coriolan Overture